1978/9 to 1981/2-The Goulden Age –from beginning to absolute end

 As the year turned, things started to fall apart.
 Knight resigned as assistant manager, complaining that he wasn’t playing enough and disagreed with the manager’s 4-4-2 formation.
 In February the reserve team was abruptly scrapped.
 Gould warned that he might have to let higher earners such as Best and Goodeve go before the end of the season to reduce the wage bill below £350 per week, and as if to underline the point, several 16 year-olds were drafted into the first team for a few games, without making much impact.
 Other proposed sharing deals with Biggleswade or Hitchin were briefly canvassed, then dismissed.
 Slowly it began to dawn on everyone that this time it really could be the end.

 On 24 April 1982, Bedford drew 1-1 with Wellingborough in what was to be the final Southern League match at The Eyrie, watched by just 310 people.
 Like the match at Wellingborough earlier in the season, it was an overly physical affair in which both teams ended with ten men after using their substitutes and then picking up further injuries.
-Charlie McGowan had the distinction of scoring the club’s last home league goal.
+Charlie McGowan had the distinction of scoring what proved to be the club’s last goal.
 A midweek trip to Barry, opponents, on and off, ever since that first Southern League season 37 years before, ended in a 0-1 defeat.
 Then, on 1 May, at Manor Park, Nuneaton, where the home team needed a point to clinch the championship and therefore attracted a bumper crowd of nearly 1,500, the Eagles took flight for the last time, losing by a goal to nil.
 A win would have secured a place in the new Premier Division being formed in 1982/3.
 Except that there would have been no club to take the place up.

 The absolute end-the centrefold of the progamme for the old club's last match, at Nuneaton on 1 May 1982.
 Charlie McGowan's name has been misprinted.
 "By Bedford's standards", said the programme notes, "this season has been a disappointment with the club still to consolidate their future at The Eyrie.
 It would be a tragedy to see one of the most respected clubs in Southern League football follow the fate of Romford, Rugby Town and Guildford, whose demise came after problems with their grounds".
 But that is exactly what happened.